Tule Springs Fossil Beds National Monument

-This gem of the Ice Age is brighter than ever in the Mojave Desert on the northern fringe of Las Vegas.
-Officially on my Places to Visit.
+Nevada’s gem of the Ice Age is brighter than ever in the Mojave Desert on the northern fringe of Las Vegas.
+Officially on our list of Places to Visit.

 Google Maps